 9. Is this item worth the resources it uses?

-Remember, you need to clean around it, maintain it, pay for it, update it, wash it, etc., etc. Spending extra resources on items you barely use and don’t even love is NOT being a good steward of your resources — so grab another box or bag and start purging!
+Remember, you need to clean around it, maintain it, pay for it, update it, wash it, etc., etc. Spending extra resources on items you barely use and don’t even love is not being a good steward of your resources.

 Which question resonates most with you?